 As for the bot, its grammatical competence is not programmed in.
 It is a result of having been trained on and exposed to vast text corpora.
 The internal setup of the bot that makes up its grammatical competence is a black box.
 Chat-GPT is based on a "foundational large language model."
 The crucial term is language model.
-Put simply, this means that the bot has been trained to write meaningful text on just about anything, without requiring an in-depth understanding of the subject matter.
+Put simply, this means that the bot has been trained to produce meaningful texts on practically anything without any deeper understanding of the subject matter.
 Here is the bot's self-disclosure on its grammatical competence.